14 July 2018

 NOTE: All details for the 2018 event are provisional and subject to change.

-Please see map below of competitor parking for the Two Provinces Triathlon, which will be located on the Rathcline Road.
-This car park will be closed during the race and will not reopen until the last runner has finished the course.
+Please see map below of competitor parking for the Two Provinces Triathlon, which will be located on the Longford Road, next to Lanesborough National School.
 We ask all competitors to park here.
-It is ideally located beside transition and a short walk to registration.
+It is located a short walk from registration via the pedestrian access.

-- Approaching Lanesboro from Longford direction, go straight through junction in town centre.
+- Approaching Lanesboro from Longford direction, turn right just before the town centre as directed.

-- Coming from Roscommon direction, turn right at junction in town centre.
+- Coming from Roscommon direction, turn left at junction in town centre and then left again.

-- If approaching from Ballymahon / Mullingar direction, turn left at junction in town centre.
+- If approaching from Ballymahon / Mullingar direction, turn right at junction in town centre and then left.

 As we have a road closure order in place we are under great pressure from the Gardaí to ensure the race runs to the time schedule which is planned.
 To avoid disappointment please be on time!